ferreusveritas/WarpBookFV/README.md

 Rationale: Why would a page be consumed when used if it's not consumed in the book?
 Warp potions replace the concept of the consumable warp item.

 What Changed: Warp pages can no longer be erased to create an unbound warp page.
-Rationale: Warp pages should be permanant objects and cannot change to anything else.
+Rationale: Warp pages should be permanant objects that cannot be undone, like a Minecraft map.

 What Changed: Warp pages are crafted from paper and warp potion.
 Rationale: Warp potions make more sense for crafting because paper can soak up the warp potion whereas how a pearl becomes fused with paper is unclear.